isuhendro/data-science-beginner/README.md

 1. We need to operate in number.
 Thus, let's mark Singapore = 1, New York = 2, and Jakarta = 3.
 2. Let's say the first two rows are taken as training data, and the last row is taken as testing data.

+## Toolbox
+Choosing the right toolbox is not easy.
+You need to have solid background of engineering to be able to decide wisely.
+You also need to a lot of reference in internet, that very often have contradicting views.
+Very often, the right toolbox is influence with the final objective of your learning.

+The worst case, choosing the wrong one means losing weeks or months of your time.

+Below are my criterias in choosing the toolbox
+* **Cheap** If possible free.
+When you don't have sponsor, and taking your sweet time - having paid toolbox will add additional pressure, and diminish the fun factor.
+* **Easy to use** I would avoid infrastructure setup as much as possible
+* **Mobile** I would like to be able to work whenever, whereever
+* **Supported Widely** Community support is important when you work in a small team or alone

+Below is my choice of Toolbox for machine learning.
+1. **Programming Language, Python** Although R is getting popular, at this point of time - I will choose Python over it.
+My main consideration is whenever I walk around the library - Python books for AI are found many more than other languages.
+2. **Programming Tool, Jupyter**
+3. **ML framework, Tensorflow**

 ## Typical / Basic Implementation

 1. **Data Preparation** You must have `historical data`.
 And it should be a good number of `historical data`, perhaps hundreds or thousands.
 Example: to build a program to read handwriting, you need a collection of images of `handwriting` letters - and label each image with the letter.